 - Enable customization (custom dashboards, notifications, etc.) of SonarQube for users

-- Secure a SonarQube instance by forcing login prior to access to any page
+- Secure a SonarQube instance by forcing authentication prior to accessing any page

-- Make a given project non accessible to anonymous
+- Make a given project invisible to anonymous users

 - Restrict access to a project to a given group of users